 Kenroku-en is one of the most famous gardens in the whole country, and to be precise it’s the one of the three great gardens in Japan, sharing this title with the gardens Koraku-en in Okayama and Kairaku-en in Mito.
 You may wonder, what makes it so special?
-So, Kenroku-en is the garden which combines the six aspects considered important in the notion of an ideal garden, which are spaciousness and seclusion, artifice and antiquity, water-courses and panoramas.
+Kenroku-en is the garden which combines the six aspects considered important in the notion of an ideal garden: spaciousness and seclusion, artifice and antiquity, water-courses and panoramas.

 Interesting points in the garden: